My apologies. The subject doesn’t interest me, but I’ve put you off long enough.

 Yin and yang, though I have no words for any of this.

-I stagger uphill wrapped tightly in my brown Michelin Man snow suit, mimicking the staggering old geezer I will become, leg-kicking the initial steps toward the expansive life-experience ahead.
+I trudge uphill wrapped tightly in a brown Michelin Man snow suit, mimicking the wandering geezer I will become, legs thrashing initial steps into the expansive life-experience ahead.

 On the Farm